National Liberation Movement (Russia): History

 The first mentions of the movement refer to November 2012.

 According to the journalist of "Kommersant-Vlast" the movement is founded by Yevgeny Fyodorov in 2012, shortly after the "swamp case".

 As the movement NLM is not registered and has no legal relationship with the state.

 The Movement in 2013 registered the party "National Course", the founder is the assistant of Yevgeny Fyodorov and an activist of the Eurasian Youth Union Andrey Kovalenko.

 The party is considered by NLM as the infrastructure for the future referendum.

 On March 12, 2014 there was registered the information and analytical newspaper " NLM: For sovereignty".

 On March 27 the same year there was registered the newspaper "National Course" (of the same name party).

 In 2015, NLM joined to the movement "Antimaydan".

 To that moment, the movement had a regional network throughout Russia, also it had supporters and branches in Belarus, Kazakhstan, Moldova, Ukraine, Azerbaijan, Bulgaria, Canada, Finland, Estonia, the Czech Republic and Germany.

 In 2016, members of the movement participated in the elections to the State Duma of the Russian Federation.

-In December 2022, NOD member Ravil Garifullin advocated for nuclear deterrence by driving a car dubbed the "Sarmatmobile" with a mock-up of a RS-28 Sarmat ICBM from Kazan to the U.S. Embassy in Moscow.
+In December 2022, NOD member Ravil Garifullin advocated for a nuclear attack on the United States by driving a car dubbed the "Sarmatmobile" with a mock-up of a RS-28 Sarmat ICBM from Kazan to the U.S. Embassy in Moscow.
 Various Participants of the surrounding demonstrations called for a 'pre-emptive strike on decision-making centers'.